MicrosoftDocs/openapi-docs/OpenAPI/kiota/tutorials/java-azure.md

 }
 ```

-> **Note:**
->
+> [!NOTE]
-> - If the target API doesn't require any authentication, you can use the **AnonymousAuthenticationProvider** instead.
-> - If the target API relies on an API key for authentication, you can use the **ApiKeyAuthenticationProvider** instead.
-> - If the target API requires an `Authorization bearer <token>` header but doesn't rely on the Microsoft identity platform, you can implement your own authentication provider by inheriting from **BaseBearerTokenAuthenticationProvider**.
-> - If the target API requires any other form of authentication schemes, you can implement the **AuthenticationProvider** interface.
+> This example uses the **DeviceCodeCredential** class.
+You can use any of the credential classes from the `com.azure.identity` library.

-## Executing the application
+## Run the application

-When ready to execute the application, execute the following command in your project directory.
+Run the following command in your project directory to start the application.

 ```bash
 ./gradlew --console plain run